The biggest thing to consider is that the competitors and support crew abide by the "spirit of the event"

 12) Safety / Security

 The race will be supported by comprehensive safety back up.
-Radio Operators and marshals with knowledge of the course will be placed at each transition area.
+Marshals with knowledge of the course will be placed at each transition area.
 These will be coordinated by a central control team that will keep a tab on the progress and whereabouts of each team.

 All participants compete at their own risk and the organisers will not accept liability for any personal accident or injury during the event.
 A liability waiver form must be signed by the team captain on behalf of the team.
 Competitors should ensure that they are adequately insured.